 - 1. Landing Fields and Take Off Strips serving agricultural or municipal uses. - 2.
 Animal Hospitals and Veterinarian Clinics; and Commercial Dog Kennels but only if they comply with the Farm Family Business provisions of ATCP 49. - 3.
-Commercial Truck Parking, except that such use may be allowed but only if incidental to and compatible with the continued long term Agricultural Use of the lands as determined by the Town Plan Commission and the County Zoning Administrator and comply with the Farm Family Business provisions of ATCP 49. - 4.
-Fur Farms, Pig Farms, Creameries, Condensories, Commercial or Custom Grain Drying Operations and Poultry and/or Egg Production. - 5.
+Commercial Truck Parking, except that such use may be allowed but only if incidental to and compatible with the continued long term Agricultural Use of the lands as determined by the Town Plan Commission and the County Zoning Administrator and comply with the Farm Family Business provisions of ATCP 49.

+- 4. Fur Farms, Pig Farms, Creameries, Condenseries, Commercial or Custom Grain Drying Operations and Poultry and/or Egg Production. - 5.
 Existing non-metallic mineral extraction or quarrying (as defined in this Ordinance), except that such use may be allowed only if incidental to and compatible with the continued long term Agricultural Use of the lands which make up the major portion of lands in the FLC or FLP Districts (i.e., sand and gravel removal on non-productive lands, for example). - 6.
-Private Clubs and Resorts (including commercial boarding stables), except that such use may be allowed only if incidental to and compatible with the continued long term Agricultural Use of the lands (i.e., private hunt clubs during the non-growing season, for example). - 7.
+Private Clubs and Resorts (including commercial Boarding Stables), except that such use may be allowed only if incidental to and compatible with the continued long term Agricultural Use of the lands (i.e., private hunt clubs during the non-growing season, for example).
+A farm employees living quarters provided in conjunction with a commercial Boarding Stable shall not count toward the density provisions of Section 11.
+The Plan Commission and Zoning Agency shall determine the acceptable number of farm employees living quarters based upon the nature of the boarding operation, the property setting and availability of adequate parking and septic facilities.
+A deed restriction may be required in conjunction with the approval of the Conditional Use restricting the use of the farm employees living quarters. - 7.
 Land altering activities in accordance with the requirements of Section 4(g)14, provided such activities do not negatively affect the long-term suitability of the lands for agricultural purposes. - 8.
 Limited Family Businesses, as provided for and in accordance with all parameters of Section 4(g)16.
 Said uses must comply with the Farm Family Business provisions of ATCP 49. - 9.
-In-law units, pursuant to Section 4(g)13., provided that the density requirements of the Farmland Preservation Plan are complied with. - 10.
-Other uses, situations, or non-farm type businesses not specifically provided for in this Conditional Use section and which may be determined to be acceptable under the provisions of Section 4S and in the judgment of the Town Plan Commission and County Zoning

-Agency, meet the intent of a Conditional Use as set forth in Section 4 and comply with the Farm Family Business provisions of ATCP 49, also referred to as an Unspecified Conditional Use in this Ordinance.
+(Reserved) - 10.
+Other uses, situations, or non-farm type businesses not specifically provided for in this Conditional Use section and which may be determined to be acceptable under the provisions of Section 4S and in the judgment of the Town Plan Commission and County Zoning Agency, meet the intent of a Conditional Use as set forth in Section 4 and comply with the Farm Family Business provisions of ATCP 49, also referred to as an Unspecified Conditional Use in this Ordinance.